Skip to content

 Added in version 2.6.18

-Although DataFlux Func already provides PIP tool for installing third-party Python packages, they may not function properly due to missing dependency libraries.
+Although DataFlux Func provides PIP tool for installing third-party Python packages, it may fail to work properly due to missing dependency libraries.

-For example, when using OpenCV in DataFlux Func, apart from installing opencv-python, it is also necessary to install dependency libraries through apt or other means.
+For example, when users need to use OpenCV in DataFlux Func, besides installing opencv-python, it is also necessary to install dependency libraries via apt or other methods.

 dependency-error.png

-To resolve this issue, you can provide a pre-run script to DataFlux Func.
-A pre-run script will execute before DataFlux Func starts, allowing installation of necessary dependencies.
+To solve this problem, pre-execution scripts can be provided to DataFlux Func.
+These scripts are executed before DataFlux Func starts, allowing the installation of necessary dependencies.

 The specific steps are as follows: